Back to blog

 How to optimize:

-- Stagger sends across the window instead of batching at a single time
+• Stagger sends across the window instead of batching everything at the top of the hour, which is where most automation tools fire

-- Avoid Mondays (inbox backlog) and Fridays (checked-out mindset)
+• Avoid Mondays (inbox backlog) and weekends (lowest response)

-- Test your specific ICP.
-Some audiences (founders, for example) are more active on weekends than enterprise buyers.
+• Test your specific ICP.
+Some audiences, founders for example, are more active off-hours than enterprise buyers.

 4. Email length (moderate impact)